PetroIvaniuk/llms-tools/README.md

 - [SmallThinker-3B-preview](https://huggingface.co/PowerInfer/SmallThinker-3B-Preview) - a 3 billion parameter o1-like language model designed to excel at reasoning tasks (fine-tuned from the Qwen2.5-3b-Instruct model)
 - [voyage-3 & voyage-3-lite](https://blog.voyageai.com/2024/09/18/voyage-3/) - a new generation of small yet mighty general-purpose embedding models
 - [Tencent-Hunyuan-Large](https://github.com/Tencent/Tencent-Hunyuan-Large) - the largest open-source Transformer-based MoE model in the industry, featuring a total of 389 billion parameters and 52 billion active parameters
-- [Granite](https://www.ibm.com/granite), [Granite 3.0](https://www.ibm.com/new/ibm-granite-3-0-open-state-of-the-art-enterprise-models) - a family of open, performant, and trusted AI models, tailored for business and optimized to scale your AI applications, by IBM
 - [Molmo](https://molmo.allenai.org/) - Multimodal Open Language Model, Molmo is small but punching well above its weight, by Ai2
 - [Paperguide](https://paperguide.ai/) - AI Research Assistant, Reference Manager and Writing Assistant that help you understand papers, manage references, annotate/take notes, and supercharge your writing
 - Gemma Scope [Demo](https://www.neuronpedia.org/gemma-scope) - a beginner-friendly introduction to interpretability that explores an AI model called Gemma 2 2B.
 It also contains interesting and relevant content even for those already familiar with the topic
 - [Hermes 3](https://nousresearch.com/hermes3/) - the latest version in our Hermes series, available in 3 sizes, 8, 70, and 405B parameters
-- [SmolLM](https://huggingface.co/blog/smollm) - a family of state-of-the-art small models with 135M, 360M, and 1.7B parameters, trained on a new high-quality dataset, by Hugging Face
 - [SearchGPT](https://openai.com/index/searchgpt-prototype/) - a temporary prototype of new AI search features that give you fast and timely answers with clear and relevant sources
 - [InternLM 2.5](https://github.com/InternLM/InternLM) - outstanding reasoning capability, 1M context window, stronger tool use
 - [FILM](https://github.com/microsoft/FILM) - repo can help you to reproduce the results of FILM-7B, a 32K-context LLM that overcomes the lost-in-the-middle problem.
 FILM-7B is trained from Mistral-7B-Instruct-v0.2 by applying Information-Intensie (In2) Training, by Microsoft